seedli/todolist/README.md

 Besides, I am also using following tools/frameworks to implement the functionalities that I need.
 - Liquibase to initiate the DB Schema, and also pre-populate the data for demonstration.
-- H2 in memory DB for the DAO unit tests.
+- H2 in memory DB to seperate the data from runtime environment and the DAO integration tests.
 - Swagger to generate the API document automatically.

 Thanks for your watching, Have a good day!